Nylilsa/nylilsa.github.io/guides/th17-extra-rta.md

 ### Pre-midboss

 Beginner/Intermediate/advanced:
-Collect 3 Eagle tokens and 1 bomb token.
+Collect 3 [match=Eagle] tokens and 1 bomb token.
 Preferably don't die so that you have 4 power entering the boss.

 [Midboss kutaka (long)]